Anushkaa Foundation for Eliminating Clubfoot

 Impact

-Since its inception, Anushkaa Foundation has enrolled over 13,999 children, providing crucial support and treatment for Clubfoot.
-We have sensitized more than 97,958 Accredited Social Health Activists (ASHAs) and 4,037 Rashtriya Bal Swasthya Karyakram (RBSK) staff members, enhancing their capacity for early identification/detection of Clubfoot cases.
-Our dedication is reflected in the 183,269 patient visits we've facilitated at the clinics and healthcare centers we're associated with, ensuring extensive follow-up and continuous care.
-Our outreach extends to Community Health Centres (CHCs) and Public Health Centres (PHCs), with 8,340 and 7,694 visits respectively, ensuring that primary and community health facilities are equipped to handle Clubfoot effectively.
-Through 92 medical trainings, we have equipped over 270 doctors to handle Clubfoot cases effectively.
-Additionally, our Train the Trainer program has developed 32 master trainers, facilitating continuous medical education and creating a ripple effect of knowledge and expertise.
-Our efforts have resulted in remarkable outcomes, with retention and tenotomy rates both exceeding 90%.
+Since its inception, Anushkaa Foundation has enrolled over 21,000 children, providing crucial support and treatment for Clubfoot.
+We have sensitized more than 1,97,600 Accredited Social Health Activists (ASHAs) and 7,421 Rashtriya Bal Swasthya Karyakram (RBSK) staff members, enhancing their capacity for early identification and detection of Clubfoot cases.
+Our dedication is reflected in the 2,40,362 patient visits we have facilitated at the clinics and healthcare centers we are associated with, ensuring extensive follow-up and continuous care.
+Our outreach extends to Community Health Centres (CHCs) and Public Health Centres (PHCs), with 10,336 and 9,015 visits respectively — ensuring that primary and community health facilities are well-equipped to handle Clubfoot effectively.
+Through 99 medical trainings, we have trained over 338 doctors to manage Clubfoot cases with expertise.
+Additionally, our Train the Trainer program has developed 32 master trainers.
+Our efforts have led to remarkable outcomes — with both retention and tenotomy rates exceeding 90%.
 Nearly 98.8% of parents recommend Anushkaa Clinics, and 95% of primary care providers report high satisfaction with our services.
-Over 92% of RBSK staff members agree that our interventions have been helpful in treating children with Clubfoot, validating the effectiveness of our programs.
-Anushkaa Foundation is proud of these achievements and remains committed to ensuring that every child with Clubfoot receives the care and support they deserve.
+Over 92% of RBSK staff agree that our interventions have significantly helped in the treatment of children with Clubfoot.

 Programs